buyoleisacko/zeraki-assessment/README.md

   1. clone the application from  https://github.com/buyoleisacko/zeraki-assessment.git
   2. Run npm install to  install the required libraries as per the package.json
   3. Run ng serve -o to start  the local develpment server
+  4. Run npx json-server db.json for the json server to give the list of schools.